PowerLoom/deploy/README.md

     - Note that the data shown in your own dashboard will not be same as production UI on PowerLoom.io as the "lite mode" is only set to snapshot 7 pair contracts.
 Refer to contributors section below to enable all pairs.

-4. We have setup a bare-bones consensus dashboard at: [consensus.powerloom.io](https://onchain-consensus.powerloom.io)
+4. We have setup a bare-bones consensus dashboard at: [powerloom.network](https://pretest-consensus.powerloom.io/projects/aggregate_24h_stats_lite:9fb408548a732c85604dacb9c956ffc2538a3b895250741593da630d994b1f27:UNISWAPV2).
+In a few minutes, your snapshotter address will start show up - use the search box to filter the results.

 5. To shutdown services, just press `Ctrl+C` (and again to force).